prividentity/PrivateIdentity-Oldd/IEEE-2410-Standard-for-Biometric-Privacy-(SBP)-Server.md

 **Developer API_Key**

 Individual developers need to apply for an API_Key for their applications that shall use SBP.
 Once individual developers have their own API_Key, all of the API calls their applications make use this API_Key as one of the parameters.
-The examples show an API_KEY through the url property of key=.

 ### API Enroll Overview